AlbaneCM/Data_Science/README.md

 8. Natural Language Processing using Parsing with Regular Expressions

-10. Machine Learning Summary Project
+10. Machine Learning Summary Project - Working on data from OKCupid
 - Using a combination of machine learning models
   - Classification
     - K-nearest Neighbors